About Hemp, Cannabidiol, and the Products

-We have never heard of anyone feeling any sort of “high” after using these products.
+We have not heard of anyone feeling any sort of “high” after using the products featured on our site.

 During the checkout process, you will see the option for Free Shipping, pending your order is over $10.
 Orders over $10 receive free shipping with the option to upgrade to any other shipping method of your choice.
 Orders over $75 receive free priority shipping, with the option to upgrade to any other shipping method available.

 While all brands use extract from their own plant lines, at the heart of every product is the hemp oil extract.
 This extract is what is gained from the plant during extraction.
 This extract, just as it comes from the plant, is what you find in the syringes and tubes and even many of the jar dabs.
 But, because this gooey, sticky, tarry messy extract typically doesn’t taste very good to too many people, manufacturers insert that same extract into various products to make it easier to take the extract and/or more tasty.

 For instance, Drops are generally nothing more than a carrier oil (usually hemp seed oil, MCT oil, grape seed oil or olive oil) that has been infused with the extract.
 This makes it easier to take, because again, the pure extract is sticky and messy.
 Drops are easy to work with.
 And, because the carrier oils typically “cut” the heavy taste of the extract and because flavorings are usually added, they tend to taste better than the hemp oil extract by itself.
 Additionally, vaporizer oils are nothing more than a vape-able oil that has the hemp extract added to it.
 Again, this is truly what all the products are: various mediums that have had the hemp extract added to it for convenience and improved flavor.